USRSE/usrse.github.io/_events/2022/2022-10-escience-social.md

 [RSEs in eScience workshop](https://us-rse.org/rse-escience-2022/).
 Check back for details on where we will meet!

 Any and all are welcome.
-Feel free to bring your friends and family and to have a relaxing, fun time with other US-RSE members.